vladiibine/dlp-assignment1/README.txt

         3.2.4.
 If the output contains "Validating models..." skip to step 4.

+4. Deployment on apache2 with mod_wsgi
+    Notice that in all the examples at step 3 the option --settings=... was used.
+You will have to provide that settings file for yourself, or customize the one given in order to change settings like the database connection engine.

+    Also, the interaction between the apache server and the other components (for instance a database connector) is out of scope for this document.
+    You will have to take care that the chosen server has the proper authorizations to work with the other systems.

+    4.1.
+Making the app work with mysql:
+        In dpl1_main.DPL1.settings, you have the `DATABASES` entry DATABASES = {
+                'default': {
+                    'ENGINE': 'django.db.backends.mysql',
+                    'NAME': 'vwh_db',
+                    'PORT': '3306',
+                    'USER': 'root',
+                    'PASSWORD': 'qwer',
+                    'HOST': 'localhost'
+                }
+            }

+        Notice the elements, because each one of them is important:
+        'ENGINE' - the value is standard, it's standard django engine for Mysql 'NAME' - the name of a schema that is hosted by the 'HOST' 'PORT' - the port the instance database server is listening on 'USER' - a valid user for the database, with rights 'PASSWORD' - the password
+        'HOST' - the address an IP address (or domain name) for the server hosting the database.

 -This file is a copy of the old README.md file that could itself be added to